SergioETrillo/getting-and-cleaning-data-project/README.md

 In the repository https://github.com/tigretoncio/getting-and-cleaning-data-project there are 3 files available as solution for this project:

-Readme.md: (this file)
+-Readme.md: (this file)
-Codebook.md : Contains the code book information of the variables used run_analysis.R: The script code that cleans the data and performs the required activities
+-Codebook.md : Contains the code book information of the variables used
+-run_analysis.R: The script code that cleans the data and performs the required activities

 # How to run the script run_analysis.R
 Unzip the data of the project, and copy the file run_analysis.R in the "UCI HAR Dataset" folder.